TkTech/ckanext-cloudstorage/README.md

 With that feature you can use `cloudstorage_clean_multipart` action, which is available only for sysadmins.
 After executing, all unfinished multipart uploads, older than 7 days, will be aborted.
-You can configure this lifetime
+You can configure this lifetime, example:

-     ckanext.cloudstorage.max_multipart_lifetime = {number of days(default: 7)}
+     ckanext.cloudstorage.max_multipart_lifetime  = 7

 # Migrating From FileStorage